mui/material-ui/docs/data/material/migration/migrating-from-deprecated-apis/migrating-from-deprecated-apis.md

 ### Composed CSS classes

-The CSS classes that composed the `circle` CSS class and `determinate` prop values were removed.
+The CSS classes that composed the `circle` CSS class and `variant` prop values were removed.

 Here's how to migrate: